-The major issue in KMC simulation of bottom-up selfassembly processes is the accuracy of reaction or transition rates used in simulation, because not much experimental data are available.
-Alternatively, the rates can be estimated by firstprinciples simulation.
+The major issue in KMC simulation of bottom-up self-assembly processes is the accuracy of reaction or transition rates used in simulation, because not much experimental data are available.
+Alternatively, the rates can be estimated by first-principles simulation.
 Efforts to integrate density functional theory and KMC have been taken to simulate CVD processes of diamond growth [66], molecular beam epitaxial growth of compound semiconductors [67], catalytic decomposition and surface reaction [68], and others.

 KMC simulation has not been applied in top-down processes.
 The main reason is that the traditional KMC has no direct control on where and when an event takes place.
 They are stochastically determined by random sampling.
 In top-down processes, stochastic events are mixed with deterministic ones, where precise locations of manipulation are controllable.
-In this paper, we propose a generalized KMC mechanism, called controlled KMC, which can simulate both bottom-up and topdown processes.
+In this paper, a generalized KMC mechanism, called controlled KMC, is proposed to simulate both bottom-up and top-down processes.